k78ma/quartz/content/ML/Encoder Model.md

 ---
-title: BERT
+title: Encoder Model
 tags:
   - dl
-date: 2026-06-28
+date: 2026-07-03
 aliases:
   - encoder model
+  - BERT
 ---
+An *encoder* transforms text embeddings into a representation that can support a variety of tasks.

-BERT is an encoder [[Transformers for NLP|transformer model]].
+BERT is an example of a decoder.
 - Vocabulary of 30,000 tokens.
 - Input tokens are are converted to 1024-dimensional word embeddings and passed through 24 [[Transformer Layer|transformer layers]].
 - Each transformer layer contains a [[Multi-Head Self-Attention|multi-head self-attention]] mechanism with 16-heads.